18F/fs-human-centered-design/nrm-hcd-transformation/index.md

-### 2. Split the project into month-long *modules* that for each best practice.
+### 2. Split the project into month-long *modules* for each best practice.:
-We'll dedicated a module of the project to each best practice and spend about a month per module.
-Each module will include.
+We'll dedicate a module of the project to each best practice and spend about a month per module.
+Each module will include:

 <img src="https://github.com/18F/fs-human-centered-design/raw/master/nrm-hcd-transformation/components.png"/>